 The main downside to furnishing your vacation rental home is the sad realization that, unfortunately, very few of those essential items will last forever.

-Judging the lifespan of those more expensive investments – such as furniture and major appliances – can be a difficult task.
+Judging the lifespan of those more expensive investments – such as major appliances or vacation rental decor – can be a difficult task.
 In your own home, you live with and use these items every day.
 In your vacation rental, however, it can sometimes take a guest to point out that something isn’t how it should be.

-Let’s take a look at what you need to update at your vacation rental home – and how often!
+Let’s take a look at what you need to upgrade at your vacation rental home so you’ll have some indicators of what to look out for when it comes to the renovation for your rental property.

 A refrigerator is one of those appliances a lot of us take for granted.
 Compared with other items around the home, fridges tend to last for a long time and require little maintenance.
 But, as the most important feature of any vacation rental kitchen, you need to make sure yours is in proper working order for your incoming guests.